g-oliv/pokemon/README.md

 ___
 ### Run the app
-To run the app:

 1. Clone the repo.
 2. Open the terminal in the root folder of the project
-3. Run the command for Unix
+3. Run the command:

+for Unix
 ```
 ./mvnw clean install -DskipTests
 ./mvnw exec:java -Dexec.mainClass="com.pmchallenge.App"